Qatari involvement in US higher education: Funding U.S. universities with Qatari branches

+Funding U.S. universities without Qatari branches
-Beyond its Doha branch-campus agreements, Qatar (principally through the Qatar National Research Fund and other state-linked programs) has financed research and scholarships at numerous U.S. universities that do not operate campuses in Qatar.

-The Finance flows through competitive research grants/sub-awards from the Qatar National Research Fund (QNRF), which RAND describes as awarding grants "in Qatar and abroad," especially via the National Priorities Research Program.
+Beyond its Doha branch-campus agreements, Qatar's Qatar National Research Fund and other state-linked programs have financed research and scholarships at numerous U.S. universities that do not operate campuses in Qatar, through competitive research grants/sub-awards from the Qatar National Research Fund (QNRF), which RAND describes as awarding grants "in Qatar and abroad," especially via the National Priorities Research Program.
 Money also flows through scholarships that pay U.S. tuition, notably the Qatar Scholarship for Afghans Project (QSAP) run with the Institute of International Education, placing students and Qatari financing at dozens of American campuses.

-Among the institution that received research grants are: MIT, Harvard (between 2013 and 2019 Harvard received approximately US$6 million, between January 2020 and October 2024 Harvard received more than US$12 million, Rutgers University (received $500,000 between 2021 and 2024), Columbia University, New York University,UCLA, Stanford University, UC San Diego, University of Illinois Urbana-Champaign, Penn State University, University of Arizona, University of Texas at Austin, University of Chicago, University of Maine, University of Kentucky, Bard College, Salve Regina University, Binghamton University (SUNY).
+Among the institutions that have received research grants are: MIT, Harvard (which received approximately US$6 million between 2013 and 2019, and more than US$12 million between January 2020 and October 2024), Rutgers University (which received $500,000 between 2021 and 2024), Columbia University, New York University,UCLA, Stanford University, UC San Diego, University of Illinois Urbana-Champaign, Penn State University, University of Arizona, University of Texas at Austin, University of Chicago, University of Maine, University of Kentucky, Salve Regina University, Binghamton University (SUNY).

-Funding of think-tanks

-Below a list of think-tanks that received financial resources from Qatari entities.